By Brittany Flax on Dec 19, 2024 @ 10:00 AM

 Teeth Grinding

-Did you know that up to 40 million people grind their teeth and many don’t even know it?
+Up to 30% of people in the U.S. grind their teeth and many don’t even know it.
 Teeth grinding (or bruxism) is a common unconscious reaction or coping mechanism for dealing with stress.
-You may unconsciously clench your teeth together during the day, or clench or grind them at night (sleep bruxism).
-Bruxism can cause headaches, jaw soreness, muscle pain, and lead to more serious issues like TMJ or even fractured teeth.
+You may clench your teeth together during the day, or clench or grind them at night (sleep bruxism).
+Bruxism can cause headaches, jaw soreness and muscle pain, and lead to more serious issues like TMJ or even fractured teeth.
 Here are a few ways you can try to curb the habit.

 Periodontal Disease

-If your gums are swollen, bleeding, or inflamed when you brush your teeth, you might be developing gingivitis or more serious periodontal disease.
+If your gums are swollen, bleeding, or inflamed when you brush your teeth, you might be developing gingivitis or a more serious periodontal disease.
 Over time, it can lead to the loss of gum tissue and tooth decay.
-It’s important to schedule cleanings with your dentist, floss, and brush your teeth twice a day to help you achieve a healthy smile.
+It’s important to schedule regular cleanings with your dentist, as well as flossing and brushing your teeth twice a day to help you achieve a healthy smile.

 Other Health Conditions

 When you have issues with your mouth, it isn’t the only thing that suffers – your overall health does too.
-Some health conditions that are affected by poor oral health are heart disease, diabetes, respiratory issues and inflammation.
+Some health conditions caused by poor oral health are heart disease, diabetes, respiratory issues and inflammation.
 So, make sure to take care of your mind and your mouth.

 When you are feeling tense and stressed, here are a few things you can do to alleviate your stress and promote your mental, oral, and overall health.